hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_exploring__170a670c-46d1-48e9-ac08-b3e2453b45ae-0_3.content.md

 # AI Space Station Exploration

 Welcome to our website dedicated to the exploration of a massive, ancient space station orbiting a distant planet.
-Our team of AInauts and their AI companions have embarked on an exciting mission to uncover the secrets of this mysterious structure.
+Our team of Ainautes and their AI companions have embarked on an exciting mission to uncover the secrets of this mysterious structure.

 ## About the Mission